JackTan25/HybridSearch2026/docs/references/pysdk_api_reference.md

     - DOUBLE_QUOTED_STRING: Used to search for a phrase, e.g., `"Bloom filter"`.
     - Escape characters: Used to escape reserved characters, e.g., `space\:efficient`.
 Starting with a backslash `\` will escape the following characters:
       `' '`, `'('`, `')'`, `'^'`, `'"'`, `'\''`, `'~'`, `'*'`, `'?'`, `':'`, `'\\'`
-  - If specified, Infinity's full-text search syntax will not take effect, and the specified operator will be interpolated into `matching_text`.
+  - If specified, hybridsearch's full-text search syntax will not take effect, and the specified operator will be interpolated into `matching_text`.
     Useful for searching text including code numbers like `"A01-233:BC"`.
     - `{"operator": "or"}`: Interpolates the `OR` operator between words in `matching_text` to create a new search text.
       For example, reinterprets `"A01-233:BC"` as `'"A01" OR "-233" OR "BC"'`.